angelinopersia/papofic/README.md

 Feeling creative?
 Then perhaps you could make a theme of your own and offer to have it added in Papofic through a [pull request](https://github.com/angelinopersia/papofic/compare/).
 If your contribution is up to certain standards\*, it will be merged with the project!

+### Creating your own model

+You may also create your own variant of an existing template and offer to have it added through a [pull request](https://github.com/angelinopersia/papofic/compare/) as well.
+Just like with template themes, your model must be up to certain standards\* before it can be compatible with the project.

 #### \* Your contribution is compatible if:

-- The content of the pull request does not change the project's code in any other way than by strictly following the [README file regarding theme addition](https://github.com/angelinopersia/papofic/tree/master/src/themes).
+- The content of the pull request does not change the project's code in any other way than by strictly following the [API](#api) above.
 - No part of your contribution contains offensive content.
-- The CSS isn't a disaster.
+- Your contribution isn't disaster.

 ### Reporting bugs